sjstretton/screwed/02-ProgressAndProblems.md

 Similarly, if the process relies on some factor of production that cannot be replicated, for example, land, then the beneficiary of the economic progress will be the landlords.
 Imagine I own some land with property on it, I can sit back and enjoy the flow of income, without having to work.
 This flow of income is rent.
 Then wages increase.
 Rent goes up, as wages increase.

 We term these two forms of property income 'generalised rent'.
 Generalised rent is a permanent flow of income associated with an asset that cannot be replicated.
-Generalised rent is a permanent financial surplus received by the owners of properties in valuable locations and the shareholders of large companies.
+Generalised rent is a permanent financial surplus received by the owners of properties in valuable locations and the shareholders of companies.
 We argue that generalised rent leads to expensive housing, stagnating wages and wealth gains for the already rich.

-So the limited things would be rationed by taxes rather than by private property, so that everyday people have a stake in the common resources and land doesn't become so expensive that individuals cannot afford their own homes.

-## WICKED EXTERNALITIES
+## Wicked Externalities

 We haven't dealt with pollution.
 Usually, damaging other people or their interests (for example, through injury or theft) is illegal.
 But some economic activities which damage others are still legal.
 Driving a car, which pollutes the environment and could harm pedestrians if there is an accident, is legal and normal, but nevertheless, damaging to others' interests.
 Small, indirect damages from many independent sources can add up to a lot in total.